GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Problem solution

 For any test sample $X_T \in \mathbb{R}^{d}$ classified as \textit{hyperglycemia}, the key idea would be finding the smallest adversarial perturbation $\delta_{min,p}$, that can be added to $X_T$, such that the perturbed point $X_T +\delta$ remains within a specified set of constraints $C$ and the classifier decision changes to $normoglycemia$.
 Therefore, the minimal adversarial perturbation for $X_T$ with respect to the $l_p$-norm can be defined mathematically-

-To solve the optimization problem (\ref{optimization}) using adversarial perturbation, we employ an iterative approach, where we adjust the features of $X_T$ step-by-step based on the saliency scores, stakeholder preferences, and the need to keep changes within realistic bounds.
+To solve the optimization problem (\ref{optimization}) using perturbation, we employ an iterative approach, where we adjust the features of $X_T$ step-by-step based on the saliency scores and stakeholder preferences, while keeping the changes within realistic bounds.

-One of the key objectives of CF generation is to make minimal changes to the factual samples.
-In that sense, feature saliency represents the impact of changing a specific feature on the model's prediction for the target class.
-Therefore, identifying the most salient feature on each iteration helps GlyTwin determine which feature, when modified, will most significantly influence the prediction towards the desired outcome.
-This is achieved by calculating the forward derivative of the model's prediction with respect to each feature.
+To ensure minimal changes to the factual samples, feature saliency is calculated for each modifiable feature.
+While the magnitude of feature saliency represents the impact of changing a specific feature on the model's prediction for the target class, its polarity reveals the direction of perturbation.
+Therefore, identifying the most salient feature on each iteration helps GlyTwin determine which feature, when modified, will provide strongest effect towards the desired outcome.

 For each modifiable feature in $x_{mod}$, the saliency score $S(x_T,y',i)$ is calculated by perturbing the feature value by a small amount and observing the change in the model's prediction probability for the target class.
 This change is captured through the forward derivative of the prediction with respect to the feature,